ImzyO/African_Rapid_Care/README.md

 [![video-features](./public/images/home.png)](https://youtu.be/Od0vyEPzyhc)

 ## Known bugs
-* The loading of the doctors is not as fluid as expected, API calls can lag.......
+* The loading of the doctors is not as fluid as expected, API calls can lag.
-* There are issue when using on mobile like............
+* There are issue when using on mobile like elements being shrinked...

+## Future for the App
+For now the app has just some basic features.
+We have the ambition to add more features such as virtual appointments, emergency care and more.

 # About

-## The story behind ARC
+## Story behind ARC
+Since COVID-19, it has proven necessary to not only have in person  healthcare assistance services but also virtual health care services.
+With a healthcare website that intends to bridge the gap between time and a user's needs, lives could be saved and better.
+Oftentimes when people get sick (nothing too serious but still need to see a doctor), they encounter several challenges trying to get treated as soon as possible.
+The hospital could be far away from them in the city, there could be a long queue there…This is why we want to build “ARC” (African Rapid Care).
+We aim to usse technology to propose ustainable solutions to the problems we face daily and the health domain is an important one.
+We ceased this opportunity to propose something that has the potention of saving people's lives.

 ## OurTeam
 We are a team of two passionate about providing sustainable solutions to problems around us in order to make life more beautiful for all.